awsdocs/aws-glue-developer-guide/doc_source/glue-etl-scala-apis-glue-dynamicframe-class.md

           ) : DynamicFrame
 ```

-Constructs a new DynamicFrame containing only those records for which the function 'f' returns true\.
-The filter function 'f' should not mutate the input record\.
+Constructs a new `DynamicFrame` containing only those records for which the function '`f`' returns `true`\.
+The filter function '`f`' should not mutate the input record\.

 ## def getName<a name="glue-etl-scala-apis-glue-dynamicframe-class-defs-getName"></a>